nodejs/nodejs.org/CONTRIBUTING.md

 - The nomination must have at least three existing members of the Website Team agree with the nomination.
   - This can be done through commenting with "agreement" (showing support) or reacting to the Issue with a :+1: (Thumbs-up Emoji)
 - The Issue must be open for at least 72 hours without an objection from an existing member of the Website Team
-  - The nomination cannot pass until all open discordances/objections are resolved.
+  - The nomination cannot pass until all open objections are resolved.
   - Objections from the TSC or Core Collaborators are also counted as valid objections.

 </details>